Rick Riordan Presents: The Cursed Carnival

 A short story anthology called The Cursed Carnival and Other Calamities: New Stories about Mythic Heroes was announced in 2021.
-It will consist of 10 short stories written by "Rick Riordan Presents" authors Roshani Chokshi, J. C. Cervantes, Yoon Ha Lee, Carlos Hernandez, Kwame Mbalia, Rebecca Roanhorse, Tehlor Kay Mejia, Sarwat Chadda, and Graci Kim, in addition to Riordan himself.
+It consists of 10 short stories written by "Rick Riordan Presents" authors Roshani Chokshi, J. C. Cervantes, Yoon Ha Lee, Carlos Hernandez, Kwame Mbalia, Rebecca Roanhorse, Tehlor Kay Mejia, Sarwat Chadda, and Graci Kim, in addition to Riordan himself.
 The stories will be about their respective characters.
-In January 2021, Rick Riordan announced that his story would be about Irish mythology and would be titled, "My Life as a Child Outlaw".
-In March 2021, Kwame Mbalia announced that his story, entitled "The Gum Baby Files" would be about the titular character in the Tristan Strong series.
+In January 2021, Rick Riordan announced that his story would be about Irish mythology and would be titled "My Life as a Child Outlaw".
+In March 2021, Kwame Mbalia announced that his story, entitled "The Gum Baby Files", would be about the titular character in the Tristan Strong series.
 In addition, J. C. Cervantes' story will be entitled "The Cave of Doom".
 Mbalia also released an image of the first page of his story and of the cover of the book.
 The Cursed Carnival and Other Calamities: New Stories about Mythic Heroes was released on September 28, 2021.